Video Category: Year in Revolution

 April 17, 2025

 Share to Google Classroom This “when” video introduces the key elements that led to the outbreak of the war, including the Stamp Act, Boston Massacre, and Intolerable Acts.
 Featured video topics were suggested by the Institute’s national network of teachers, all of whom have participated in its Master Teacher Seminar program.
-TheYear in Revolution […]
+TheYear in […]

 Year in Revolution—1775: Massachusetts